 Traditional remote authentication method leveraging a username and password

 - Have the server compare its version – e.g. a hash – with what the user entered.

-Attackers can get your current password – through phishing or other attacks.
-They can login from some device somewhere on the Internet and get access to the website as if you do it, often regardless of how difficult or strong you made the passwords.
-Having a long, complex password, and different passwords for different websites or servers reduce some effectivity of some attacks, but not much more.
+In this scenario, attackers can get your current password – through phishing or other attacks.
+They can log in from some device somewhere on the Internet and get access to the website just as you do, despite how difficult or strong you made the passwords.
+Having a long, complex password and different passwords for different websites or servers can reduce the effectiveness of some attacks, but not by much.
 This, despite your heroic effort to remember those passwords without writing them down.

-With public key cryptography, the user can sign some data with the private key.
-The server, having the user’s public key, can verify that the signature must come from the user, the only one who has the private key.
-The authentication including the verification can be done without a shared secret; without user sharing the private key.
+With public-key cryptography, the user can sign some data with the private key.
+The server, having the user’s public key, can verify that the signature comes from the user – the only one who has the private key.
+The authentication, including the verification, can be done without a shared secret, without the user sharing the private key.

 The function of the “device”:

 At this time, we observe: